tpayne/CloudRun/samples/SimpleSpringApp/README.md

 Testing the App
 ---------------
-You can then run it locally with the Docker image, you can...
+Once you have built the image, you can then run it locally via the Docker image as shown below...

     % docker run -p 8080:8080 gcr.io/$(gcloud config get-value project)/web8k-example
       .   ____          _            __ _ _